sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 ### Passing rendering and page information to Cypress

-First, I added some buttons to the *Review* Chunk of the Ribbon:
+First, I added some buttons to the *Review* Strip of the Ribbon:

 ![ButtonsInRibbon](/assets/Buttons-In-Ribbon.png)